HenzaT/portfolio_new/README.md

 ## Future Additions
-I am currently working on building a burger menu for the navbar when viewing on mobile and smaller devices.
-I would also like to implement a music player widget, that appears when the user starts playing one of my songs in the 'music' section.
+- I am currently working on building a burger menu for the navbar when viewing on mobile and smaller devices.
+- I would also like to implement a music player widget, that appears when the user starts playing one of my songs in the 'music' section.
 This would allow the user to pause/play at any time, instead of needing to go back to the 'music' section.
-When the overlay comes over the cards, the underlying content is actually darkened (as if roller blinds are being closed).
+- When the overlay comes over the cards, the underlying content is actually darkened (as if roller blinds are being closed over it).
 I found it hard to implement the reverse, ie as the overlay is closed the content is brightened, and so this is something I'd like to add too.